zhonhel/Incremental-Object-Detection-with-Feature-Pyramid-Network-and-Knowledge-Distillation/README.md

 # Incremental Object Detection with Feature Pyramid Network(FPN) and Knowledge Distillation

-Adding new classes to existing model.
+Adding new classes to existing CNN model.
 For example, a model can recognize first 40 classes in MS-COCO dataset, this work can train this model on remain 40 classes MS-COCO dataset, make it adding remain 40 classes recognize abilities.

 The pdf file in this repo is my master thesis.